sanctum-black/guided-projects/data-science/exploratory-data-analysis/exploratory-data-analysis-2.md

 print(score_SGD)
 ```

-If we take a look at our results, we can see that it predicted with a **90.5%** accuracy:
+If we take a look at our results, we can see that it predicted with an **80.5%** accuracy:

+##### **Output**

+FIGURE12

+##### **Output**

+TABLE11

 ##### Output
 ```
-0.905
+0.85
 ```

 ### 14. Gradient Boosting
-Gradient Boosting (*GBM*) is a machine learning technique used in regression and classification tasks to create a stronger model by using an ensemble of weaker models.
+**Gradient Boosting** (*GBM*) is a machine learning technique used in regression and classification tasks to create a stronger model by using an ensemble of weaker models.
 The objective of Gradient Boosting classifiers is to minimize the loss, or the difference between the actual class value of the training example and the predicted class value.
 As with other classifiers, GBM depends on a loss function, which can be customized to improve performance.

 Gradient Boosting Classifiers consist of three main parts:
 - The weak model, usually a Decision Tree